ashik-pial-075/PythonPOS/README.md

 # PythonPOS
-A simple python prrogram to create pont of sales
+A simple python prrogram to create point of sales